Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 How does Google Gemini work?

-Gemini relies on a subset of machine learning called a large language model (LLM).
-LLMs are capable of efficiently ingesting and parsing through large volumes of data.
+Gemini relies on machine learning (ML) techniques, specifically LLMs and generative AI, to efficiently ingest and parse large volumes of data.
 Here’s an overview of how Google’s LLM innovations led to the development of Gemini.

 What makes AI models tick

-First, let’s look at how generative AI works more broadly.
-Data scientists and researchers start by training a model on vast amounts of data.
-By mapping the relationships among words, phrases, and images in the training data, the model can make predictions about what prompts mean and which response it should generate.
-Each word in a sentence or pixel of an image is a prediction.
+Generative AI operates by training models on vast amounts of data.
+Data scientists and researchers train LLMs by mapping the relationships among words, phrases, and images in the training data, enabling the model to predict the meaning of prompts and generate appropriate responses.
+Each word in a sentence or pixel of an image represents a prediction.

-To ensure the responses meet users’ needs, generative AI models typically undergo a fine-tuning stage during which they are given additional, specific data (such as a database of conversations) and human feedback.
+To ensure responses meet users’ needs, generative AI models undergo a fine-tuning stage.
+During this phase, models are provided with additional specific data (such as conversation databases) and human feedback to refine their outputs.

-- It models the relationships between words in a sentence, regardless of the word order, to assign context and meaning.
+• Contextual understanding: Models relationships between words in a sentence regardless of word order, assigning context and meaning

 Google models used to power Gemini

-Google has used several LLMs to power Gemini.
+Google has employed several LLMs to power Gemini.

 Gemini was initially based on Google’s Language Model for Dialog Applications (LaMDA):